Hi — I'm Emily! I am currently pursuing my B.S. in Mathematics & M.S. in Computer Science at Stanford University.

 I am a researcher in the Stanford Vision and Learning Lab (SVL), where I am

-fortunate to conduct research on visual reasoning under Prof. Jiajun Wu.
+fortunate to conduct research on visual reasoning with Prof. Jiajun Wu.

-In addition, I’ve had the wonderful opportunity to work under Prof. Li Fei-Fei
+In addition, I’ve had the wonderful opportunity to work with Prof. Li Fei-Fei

 and Prof. Tobias Gerstenberg on projects

-that explore different aspects of visual intelligence and their intersections with cognitive science.
+that explore various aspects of visual intelligence and its intersection with cognitive science.
 My research

 focuses on developing AI that understands the structure of the visual world and leverages this understanding to